Home Nursing Notes Fundamentals of Nursing The Art of Nursing Documentation and Reporting: A Guide to Do’s and...

 3. Research

-Health information provided which can be the basis for ongoing and future research
+The health information provided can be the basis for ongoing and future research.

 4. Statistics